 Ten minutes of trying not to knock everything down with my massive backpack later, we had a small box of a dozen or so chocolate treats we had collected from serve-yourself bins.
 With no idea what we had ended up with, I took turns feeding them to myself and Buddy as we walked the remainder of our wet trek to our hotel.

 While not exactly budget travelers, we don’t often splurge on fancy options.
 We have some standards of comfort we seek out, but we usually aren’t in the hotel room enough to justify much more than US$100 per night.
-But, after going the cheap route for most of our trip, we decided to go for a nicer option.
+But, after going the cheap route for most of our trip, we decided to go for a nicer option for our weekend in Bruges.

 While the entire hotel was stunning – including our regal-looking room – the special little touches and phenomenal service is what really made staying at the Hotel Heritage – Relais & Chateaux a fantastic experience.

 When we arrived, it was a little before check-in, so they allowed us to leave our bags at reception.
 After returning from lunch, we were escorted to our room where our bags were neatly set out and a lovely bowl of fruit and a sweet note were awaiting us.
 I could almost see the points they were racking up burst into the air like in a video game.
-THIS should be the standard for any higher-priced hotel.
+THIS should be the standard for any higher-priced hotel, or almost any hotel really.

-But the point accumulation didn’t stop there.
+But the point accumulation for Hotel Heritage didn’t stop there.
 Each night when we returned from our tipsy wanderings, the hotel elves (as I lovingly began to call them) had made our bed and left us two little chocolate treats each.
 I mean … come on?
 Is there a better way to end your day than stuffing your face with chocolate?
 Why yes there is – shoving your face with world-famous, BELGIAN CHOCOLATE!
-(Is this the right time to mention we definitely gained some weight during this time of our trip – when in Belgium, right?)
+(Is this the right time to mention we definitely gained some weight during our weekend in Bruges – when in Belgium, right?)

 In addition to wanting to sleep in, I also had been dreaming of an amazing breakfast.
 So, when they had a champagne breakfast option, we were definitely on board.
 If chocolate is the perfect way to end a day, champagne must be the best way to start – and also more chocolate, because it is Belgium.